Some notes

 Scene thirteen

-Here come Moscow boyars from the old capital Moscow.
+Here come Moscow boyars from the old capital Moscow

-*--This erstwhile political elite symbolizes dysfunctional medieval ways.
+*--This erstwhile political elite symbolizes dysfunctional medieval ways

-*--Yet boyars too get snared in all the busy work inaugurated by Peter.
+*--Yet boyars too get snared in the

-*--(Like rascally peasants, effete aristocrats can also be mobilized to good
+*--[Like rascally peasants, effete aristocrats can also be mobilized to good

 Scene fourteen